 Skip to main content

-Social Impact Innovation Grant Program
+Social Impact Innovation Program

-The Social Impact Innovation Grant Program—made possible by a generous gift from Ken Hao and Kathy Chiao—provides funding for current Berkeley students to explore and establish community-based projects that improve health equity within and across communities.
+The Social Impact Innovation Program—made possible by a generous gift from Ken Hao and Kathy Chiao—provides funding for current Berkeley students to explore and establish community-based projects that improve health equity within and across communities.

 Vision